MoKee/android_packages_apps_MoKeeHome/README.md

-android_packages_apps_CMHome
+android_packages_apps_MoKeeHome
 ============================

-An extendable homescreen for use with CyanogenMod
+An extendable homescreen for use with MoKee OpenSource